woooojng/Courses_of_University/Exploratory Data Analysis/Final Project Countury Priority for Donation/ReadMe.md

-# Setting Priorities for Country Donation.
+# S670 Course Final Project : Setting Priorities for Country Donation.

 The objective of this project is to classify countries based on socio-economic and health factors that play a crucial